samaa-hany/Bash-Script/README.md

 Note: write the mail body in a file called mtemplate.
 6. Write a script called chkmail to check for new mails every 10 seconds.
 Note: mails are saved in /var/mail/username.
-Bonus:
-Open a talk session to a certain user when she/he logs into the system.

-Lab 2

-2

 7. What is the output of the following script typeset –i n1